jonnor/ESC-CNN-microcontroller/report/report.md

 As the microcontroller we have chosen the STM32L476[@STM32L476] from STMicroelectronics.
 This is a mid-range device from ST32L4 series of ultra-low-power microcontroller.
-It has a ARM Cortex M4F running at 80MHz, with hardware floating-point unit (FPU) and DSP instructions.
+It has a ARM Cortex M4F running at 80 MHz, with hardware floating-point unit (FPU) and DSP instructions.
 It has 1024 kB of program memory (Flash), and 128 kB of RAM.

 For audio input both analog microphone and and digital microphones (I2S/PDM) are supported.